You’ve got questions. We’ve got answers.

 - Make sure the app has permission to use your camera.

 - Make sure that your camera isn’t being used by another application.
+Depending on your computer, it’s possible that a built-in camera may only be used by one application at a time.
 If, for example, you’re using a video conferencing app at the same time, you may be using your camera there.
-Simply deactivate the camera in the other application, click “refresh” and check the drop-down menu again.
-Keep in mind that if you’re sharing your screen to show this app, your viewers will still see you!
+Simply deactivate the camera in the other application, click “refresh” and check the drop-down menu on our app again.
+Keep in mind that if you’re sharing your screen to show this app, your viewers will still see you.

 There may be other, less common reasons why your camera may not appear to work properly with our app (e.g., related to automatic OS updates or driver versions).
 If you continue to have trouble, please contact us and we’ll do our best to help.

 What is the ideal distance between my board and my camera?

 If your board takes up less than 20% of your screen, your laptop may be too far away.
 Consider moving your laptop closer or using a higher-resolution camera.

 If your board takes up more than 75% of your screen, your laptop/camera may be too close to the board (unless it’s a particularly large writing surface).